fekstrom/curses_cpp/README.md

 ## Dependencies

-CursesCpp depends on ncurses and requires C++ 17.
+CursesCpp depends on ncurses (version 6.2 or later) and requires C++ 17.
 The unit tests (optional) use Catch2.

 ## CMake